hermantai/sorno-py-scripts/README.rst

 ::

-  	$ sorno_batch_twitter_update.py --consumer-key consumer_key --consumer-secret consumer_secret --access_token-key access_token_key --access-token-secret access_token_secret --parse-tweets-from-file path_to_file
+    $ sorno_twitter_post_tweets.py --consumer-key consumer_key --consumer-secret consumer_secret --access_token-key access_token_key --access-token-secret access_token_secret --parse-tweets-from-file path_to_file

-The script prints each tweet, and asks if you want to post the status indicated by "Status preview".
+The script prints each tweet, and asks if you want to post the tweet indicated by "Tweet preview".
 Enter "y" if you want it posted, "n" otherwise.

 sorno_cloud_vision.py
 ~~~~~~~~~~~~~~~~~~~~~